dorddis/Gymzy/ai-context/outlines/ai-chat-intelligence-critique.md

 **Problem**: Tools are not properly integrated with conversation state.

 **Evidence**:
-- AI creates workouts but doesn't store them in accessible conversation memory
+- AI creates workouts but doesn&apos;t store them in accessible conversation memory
 - No persistent workout state between messages
 - Tools execute in isolation without feeding back into conversation context
-- **Workout modification tools exist but aren't triggered**: The codebase has `modify_workout` tools that should handle "double it" requests
+- **Workout modification tools exist but aren&apos;t triggered**: The codebase has `modify_workout` tools that should handle "double it" requests
 - **Tool routing failures**: Intent detection fails to route modification requests to appropriate tools
-- **Parameter extraction broken**: Even when tools execute, they don't properly extract/modify sets and reps
+- **Parameter extraction broken**: Even when tools execute, they don&apos;t properly extract/modify sets and reps

 ## Technical Analysis